11 Traveller reviews from Holiday Watchdog

 "I have just returned from a holiday at Sonesta Inns with two of my friends and we found the hotel to be friendly, clean, and beautifully maintained, the gardens were glorious, the pool was clean and the service was excellent.
 The breakfasts were varied, always cornflakes and eggs cooked to order, then four hot dishes, lots of toast, breadrolls and croissants, juices, tea, coffee...all served on a shady lawn.
 Our room was nice, and the air conditioner was marvellous!
 The staff were always friendly and warm and willing to help, the pool staff tripped over themselves to be helpful, bringing towels and umbrellas to us, our room was cleaned to a very high standard every day, and the beauty parlour gave us a great massage, facial and pedicure...thank you Sonesta, we shan't hesitate to recommend you to friends in the future, and hope to return sometime!"

 - Travel date: 28th April 2006

 Past its Prime

 - Travel date: 23rd April 2006

 Decent little hotel

+"This hotel is situated between Candolim and Calangute on a turn off towards the beach.
+It's quite secluded and very quiet.
+Open since 1998, it tends to attract repeat travellers and is a hidden gem.
+They used to do package tours here but havent seen it advertised lately (which is a good thing in Goa these days).
+This was my 4th visit and the most noticeable thing is that the staff turnover is very low...same pool attendants, same receptionists, same gardeners...it all smacks of contentment.
 Rooms are simple but clean, air conditioning sometimes a bit noisy, mini bar is priced very cheaply which is nice to see!
 Swimming pool is lovely and quiet, beach a short walk through the hotel grounds where there are now quite a few shacks waiting to pounce on you.
 Food..so so.
 Good for daytime snacks but most people tend to go out at night."

 - Travel date: 16th April 2006

 Long Stay - Good Stay